wx-chevalier/Awesome-Lists-and-CheatSheets/InfoSecurity/InfoSecurity-OpenSource-List.md

 - [Retire.js #Project#](http://retirejs.github.io/retire.js/): The goal of Retire.js is to help you detect use of version with known vulnerabilities.

 - [Metasploit #Project#](https://www.metasploit.com/): Metasploit helps security teams do more than just verify vulnerabilities, manage security assessments, and improve security awareness;

+- [HackTools #Project#](https://github.com/LasCC/Hack-Tools): HackTools, is a web extension facilitating your web application penetration tests, it includes cheat sheets as well as all the tools used during a test such as XSS payloads, Reverse shells and much more.

 ## POC Framework | POC 框架